mikemike26/TypescriptSetup/README.md

 to install your definitions.
 This is similar to npm modules.

 ## TSLint
-SLint checks your TypeScript code for readability, maintainability, and functionality errors.
+TSLint checks your TypeScript code for readability, maintainability, and functionality errors.
 This will help us make the transition to typescript and help enforce some code style conventions.

 Install globally
 ```sh